thomluther/ha-anker-solix/README.md

 This Home Assistant custom integration utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the Anker power cloud.
 It was specifically developed to monitor the Anker Solarbank E1600.
 Support for further Anker devices like solar micro-inverters (MI80), Solarbank 2 E1600 and the Anker smart meter has been added to the Api library and is available through the integration.
 The Anker power cloud also supports portable power stations (PPS), home Power Panels or home energy systems (HES) which are not or only partially supported by the api library.
 They may be added in the future once Api data structures for those devices are known and regular consumption data will be sent to the Anker Power cloud.

-**Notes:**
+> [!NOTE]

-Anker power devices which are not configured into a power system in your Anker mobile app typically do **NOT** provide any consumption data to the Anker power cloud.
+> Anker power devices which are not configured into a power system in your Anker mobile app typically do **NOT** provide any consumption data to the Anker power cloud.
 Likewise it has turned out, that portable power stations (PPS), power banks or power cooler do not send data to the Anker power cloud either since they are not configurable as a main power system device.Therefore, the Api library cannot get consumption data of standalone devices.

 Please refer to [supported sensors and devices](#supported-sensors-and-devices) for a list of supported Anker Solix devices.